 Just so you know, it has rude words and racy content.
 We’ve been running since 2007 and have won two UK Sony/Radio Academy Awards and has tens of thousands of regular listeners, making us one of the most successful independent podcasts in the UK.

-I created, and do everything for, Year of the Bird (2019, formerly The Sound of The Ladies 2007-2017) podcast, which features a song I’ve recorded (and usually, written) every episode.
-For this I compose, host and do all of the production.
+I created, and do everything for, Year of the Bird (2019, formerly The Sound of The Ladies 2007-2017) podcast, which featured a song I’ve recorded (and usually, written) every episode.
+For this I composed, hosted and produced.

 I co-created and exec produced Global Lab (2011-2017, co-founded with Steven Gray), a show themed around complexity, technology, and cities.
 I planned, scripted, hosted, and co-ordinated most episodes of the show, as well as carrying out interviews with academics and scientists.